CosmWasm/sylvia/README.md

 #[messages(group as Group)]
 // Alternatively:
 // It's not needed to provide the interface's
-// name if it's corresponds to the last segment
+// name if it corresponds to the last segment
 // of the module path:
 // #[messages(group)]
 impl group::Group for MyContract<'_> {